WIAS-BERLIN/FUHRI2021/P3-Automatic-Differentiation/README.md

 Julia Hackathon -- Automatic Differentiation
 ============================================

-This project explores some of the automatic differentiability capabilities of Julia, mainly the ForwardDiff.jl package.
+This project explores some of the automatic differentiation capabilities of Julia, mainly the ForwardDiff.jl package.
 We start with a tutorial that covers some theoretical background, practical use cases and some training exercises.
 The tutorial is given in the form of an interactive
 Pluto notebook (tutorial_autdiff.jl).